 Built in 1968, by Main Iron Works of Houma, Lousiana (hull #196) as the Scott Chotin Jr. for the Chotin Transportation Company of New Orleans, Louisiana.

-The tug was acquired by Reinauer Transportation Companies of Staten Island, New York where she was renamed as the Dace Reinauer.
+In 1982, the tug was acquired by Reinauer Transportation Companies of Staten Island, New York.
+Where she was renamed as the Dace Reinauer.

 In 2008, the tug was outfitted with a JAK-400 coupler system.
 The project required a large amount of the steel in her bow to be replaced.
 As well as the basic design of her bow was altered to accommodate the load boxes for coupler system, that would affix the tug to notch of the barge.